 We should also watch out for influencer fraud.
 And don’t let me start on prices… Here’s a snippet from Larry Kim’s recent tweet about how much influencers cost.

 Luckily we don’t have to spend all our savings on Instagram stars.
 We might turn to micro-influencers to get a better ROI, as Neil Patel and many other marketers suggest.
 Though less popular than world-known movers and shakers, they can attract more people to your product.
 It’s proven that micro-influencers with an account following of between 1,000 and 30,000, can drive more engagement than bloggers with millions of followers.
 So it might be just your next-door neighbor who you turn to eventually.

 Gary Vaynerchuk’s take on influencer marketing is similar – we should find which influencers are underpriced.
 He suggests we ‘hire hungry interns to work for free (or low pay)’.

 In a word, influencers worth spending money at.
 It’s all about finding the right strategy for this marketing field.

 I’ve picked up the main social media trends that could help in growing your business.
 They’ve been repeatedly featured by prominent marketers lately.
 I’ll reiterate these tips here.

 1. Create brand social media communities that build trust and loyalty.
 Extra engagement channels can improve your consumers’ attitude towards your company’s image and their purchasing intention.

 2. Fill up your LinkedIn groups and pages with valuable content, as the platform seems to be underestimated.

-3. In times when content is abundant, ads help your copies and videos to stand out.
+3. When content is abundant, ads help your copies and videos stand out.
 Use variation in your ad creatives.